amr/backup-tools/README.txt

   3. Open backup-tools/projects-conf/default and provide ALL parameters.
 They are all documented inline.

-  4. Create a gpg key to encrypte you backup with a key using the command
+  4. Optional: If you want to encrypt your backup using a GPG key, then create a gpg key using the command :

        $: gpg --gen-key

-     Or if you simply want to encrypt your backup with a passphrase, ignore creating gpg keys and enter the passphrase at backup-tools/projects-conf/default
+     If you simply want to encrypt your backup with a passphrase, you do not need to create gpg keys, just provide the passphrase in backup-tools/ projects-conf/defaults

   5. Configure a passwordless SSH key for the user which backup-tools cron job will run under.
 This key must be authorized on the remote backup server.